neuroailab/CuriousSamplePlanner/README.md

 # How does CSP Work?

+At its core, CSP is an algorithm for efficiently building a search tree over the state space using parameterized macro-actions which prioritizes exploration of novel states.

 <img src="./figs/arch.gif" alt="CSP Architecture" style="width:100%">

-At its core, CSP is an algorithm for efficiently building a search tree over the state space using parameterized macro-actions.
 CSP is comprised of four main modules.
 The action selection networks include an actor-network and a critic-network, which learn to select macro-actions and choose parameters of that macro-action given a particular state.

 The action selection networks have two primary functions: maximizing curiosity in action selection and avoiding infeasible macro-actions.
 The networks are trained using actor-critic reinforcement learning.
 The networks select feasible actions that maximize the novelty signal, leading to actions that result in novel configurations or dynamics.
 The actor-network outputs a continuous (real-valued) vector which is translated into a macro-action with both discrete and continuous parameters.
 The forward dynamics module takes a state and an action primitive simulates forward a fixed time and returns the resulting state.
 This forward dynamics module is used by a geometric planning module to convert macro-actions into feasible sequences of motor primitives.
 Finally, the curiosity module is a neural network that takes states as inputs and returns a curiosity score, with learnable parameters.